pinax-network/supported-networks/README.md

-# supported-networks
-The Graph supported networks
+# The Graph supported networks